wasp-lang/open-saas/opensaas-sh/README.md

 So because we don't version the actual demo app (`app/`) but its diffs instead (`app_diff`), the typical workflow is as follows:
 1. Run `./tools/patch.sh` to generate `app/` from `../template/` and `app_diff/`.
-2. If there are any conflicts (normally due to updates to the template), modify `app_diff/` till you resolve them.
+2. If there are any conflicts (normally due to updates to the template), modify `app/` till you resolve them.
+Do any additional changes also if you wish.
-3. Make any changes in the `app/` if you wish, and then generate new `app_diff/` by running `./tools/diff.sh`.
+3. Generate new `app_diff/`, based on the current updated `app/`, by running `./tools/diff.sh`.

 > [!WARNING]
 > If you're running the `patch.sh` or `diff.sh` scripts on Mac, you need to have `grealpath` (packaged within `coreutils`) and `gpatch` installed.
 You should also create aliases for `realpath` and `patch`: